.

 candidate.noun,.plural.candidates

-a candidate is someone who is being considered for a position, for example someone who is running in an election or applying for a job; a person who seeks or is nominated for an office, prize or honor (young actors who are candidates for stardom; a memorandum that is a good candidate for the trash can)
+a candidate is someone who is being considered for a position, for example someone who is running in an election or applying for a job; an individual who seeks or is nominated for an office, prize or honor (young actors who are candidates for stardom; a memorandum that is a good candidate for the trash can)

 candidacy.noun,.plural.candidacies